 And from another angle:

-Gone are the docks that stretch over the river where you could watch the sunset and bond with new friends while being attacked by mosquitoes.
+Gone are the docks that stretch over the river, where you could watch the sunset and bond with new friends while being attacked by mosquitoes.

-The two dollar all-you-can-eat Indian place has been demolished:
+The two-dollar, all-you-can-eat Indian place has been demolished:

-And my favorite bar, The Drunken Frog?
+And my favorite bar, the Drunken Frog?
 Boarded and locked up.

 “That place used to have a great breakfast,” I pointed out to my friend.
 “That’s where we played poker.”
 “That pile of rubble used to be a great seafood place.”
 “I used to stay here,” I said pointing to another place.

 But as so often happens around the world, the locals were pushed aside for big money.
 Residents had very little legal recourse.
 The legal battle over eminent domain and just compensation was a farce.
 They were just told to leave, given a little compensation, and if they didn’t like it, too bad.
 The same thing happened in Ko Phi Phi after the tsunami, when locals were pushed out to make way for rebuilt resorts.
-Over the years Cambodia has become rife with corrupt land deals.
-Residents are kicked out in blatantly illegal moves that have even some people wishing for the Khmer Rouge, because “at least they had a place to live.”
+Over the years, Cambodia has become rife with corrupt land deals.
+Residents are kicked out in blatantly illegal moves that even have some people wishing for the Khmer Rouge, because “at least they had a place to live.”
 The residents are left with little compensation and a lot of unemployment and debt.